3rd grade adverbs of how, when, and where worksheets

 Write each adverb from the bank under How, When, or Where.

-Columns: How and When and Where. "cautiously" belongs under how; "later" belongs under when; "offstage" belongs under where.
+Columns: How and When and Where. "reluctantly" belongs under how; "often" belongs under when; "aboard" belongs under where.

 What's on each sheet